iotgdev/4d-treasurebox/README.md

 https://docs.treasuredata.com/display/public/PD/Introduction+to+Web+Tracking

-Below is an example of the pixel tracking event
+Below is an example of the pixel tracking event which can be added to sites to track page URLs

 ```
 var track 		= new Image();